 Review of the financial situation

-The Fed noted that over the intermeeting period, the S&P 500 (SPY) increased and bonds rallied, presumably on the back of the decision not to taper at the September meeting.
-It said the market pushed out its estimate for the first taper.
-It gets this information from primary dealers through its Desk Survey.
+Overall, the financial situation didn’t change materially between the March and April FOMC meetings.
+The Fed gets very granular data on Treasury trading, which it gets from primary dealers through its Desk Survey.
 Primary dealers trade Treasuries in the primary market, which means they trade directly with the Fed.
 This is a lucrative business.

-So, to sum up, the credit markets are functioning well, aside from the few hiccups we saw related to the government shutdown.
+So, to sum up, the credit markets are functioning well—aside from the few hiccups we saw related to the government shutdown.
 Both corporations and households are finding themselves able to access the credit markets.
-Increased availability of credit is extremely important to commercial REITs like Simon Property Group (SPG), Boston Properties (BXP), Kilroy (KRC), Vornado (VNO), and S.L.
+Increased credit availability is extremely important to commercial REITs like Simon Property Group (SPG), Boston Properties (BXP), Kilroy (KRC), Vornado (VNO), and S.L.
 Green (SLG).